-All lead facilitators have advanced skills-based knowledge of trauma-informed and recovery-oriented practice and a deep understanding of how to work effectively with marginalised individuals and groups, particularly priority populations in the context of Suicide prevention.
+All lead facilitators have advanced skills-based knowledge of trauma-informed and recovery-oriented practice and a deep understanding of how to work effectively with marginalised individuals and groups, particularly priority populations in the context of suicide prevention.

-our co-design approach
+Our co-design approach

-Roses in the Ocean has invested time, expertise and resources into co-designing a co-design process specific to working with and designing services for, people with a lived experience of suicide.
+Roses in the Ocean has invested time, expertise and resources into co-designing a co-design approach specific to working with and designing services for, people with a lived experience of suicide.
 Our approach aligns with the values and principles of co-design outlined by the Agency for Clinical Innovation and is informed by the Experience-Based Co-Design (EBCD) method.

-We are very attune to the need to manage expectations and support people during periods and situations where power imbalances need to be navigated respectfully to achieve best outcomes for the end user.
+We are very attuned to the need to manage expectations and support people during periods and situations where power imbalances need to be navigated respectfully to achieve best outcomes for the end user.
 Read about Managing Expectations and Power Imbalance.

-our co-design framework
+Our co-design framework